sjinks/qt_sparsehash/README.md

         i++;
     }

-Does hash contain a key?
+Does the hash contain a key?

     QSparseHash<QString, int> hash;
     hash.insert("foo", 1);